1. Charles Stewart Parnell and Kitty O'Shea

 Plunkett was a leader in the 1916 Rising and a leading figure in the Irish Republican brotherhood.
-Grace Gifford was his girlfriend and after Plunkett was captured and ordered executed she married him in his prison cell and a few hours later he was executed .
-She wore widows clothing ever afterwards.
+Grace Gifford was his girlfriend, and after Plunkett was captured and ordered executed, she married him in his prison cell.
+A few hours later, he was executed.
+She wore the clothing of a widow ever afterwards.

 Don't have an account yet?
 Register now !

 Join IrishCentral with your social accounts: